AaronJaegerVA/valip-knowledge/valip-knowledge.md

 Based Access
 Controls
 Version date: October 1, 2023
-1.2 What are the sources of the information in the system?
+1. What are the sources of the information in the system?
 These questions are related to privacy controls DI-1, Data Quality, and IP-1, Consent.
-1.2a List the individual, entity, or entities providing the specific information identified above.
+1. List the individual, entity, or entities providing the specific information identified above.
 For example, is the information collected directly from the individual as part of an application for a benefit, or is it collected from other sources such as commercial data aggregators?
 VHA Corporate Data Warehouse (CDW).
-1.2b Describe why information from sources other than the individual is required?
+1. Describe why information from sources other than the individual is required?
 For example, if a gregator of information or data taken from public Web sites, state the fact that this is where the information is coming from and then in question indicate why the system is using this source of data.
-The information is obtained from CDW as it is the source that is connected to VistA 1.2c Does the system create information (for example, a score, analysis, or report), list the system as a source of information?
+The information is obtained from CDW as it is the source that is connected to VistA
+1. Does the system create information (for example, a score, analysis, or report), list the system as a source of information?
 There are analysis reports in the SCDIO Toolbox.
 There are new reports being created to replicate existing fusion charts for SEPG.
-1.3 How is the information collected?
+1. How is the information collected?
 These questions are related to privacy controls DI-1, Data Quality, and IP-1, Consent.
-1.3a This question is directed at the means of collection from the sources listed in question 1.2.
+1. This question is directed at the means of collection from the sources listed in question 1.2.
 Information may be collected directly from an individual, received via electronic transmission from another system, or created by the system itself.
 Specifically, is information collected through technologies or other technologies used in the storage or transmission of information in identifiable form?
 The data is extracted from the VHA Corporate Data Warehouse (CDW) using Talend in a Extract Transform & Load (ETL) process.
-1.3b If the information is collected on a form and is subject to the Paperwork Reduction Act, what is ?
+1. If the information is collected on a form and is subject to the Paperwork Reduction Act, what is?
 VALIP does not collect any PII/PHI on a form, therefore it is not subject to the Paperwork Reduction Act.
-1.4 How will the information be checked for accuracy?
+1. How will the information be checked for accuracy?
 How often will it be checked?
 These questions are related to privacy controls DI-1, Data Quality, and DI-2, Data Integrity and Integrity Board.
-1.4a Discuss whether and how often information stored in the system is checked for accuracy.
+1. Discuss whether and how often information stored in the system is checked for accuracy.
 Is information in the system checked against any other source of information (within or outside your organization) before the information is used to make decisions about an individual?
 For example, is there a computer matching agreement in place with another government agency?
 For systems that